bklogic/ServiceBuilder/resources/GettingStarted.md

     - Click `Run Test` ![Alt](./dark/play.svg "Run Test") button to test the service.

+      The service output, or exception if error, shows in an output panel.

     - Edit the `testReadOrderByCustomerNumber.json` file and make it looks like:

     ```json